ci2131a/Fabrication-Files/README.md

 # Fabrication-Files

-A repository of files that can be used in digital fabrication.
+This repository holds a number of files that can be used in digital fabrication.